ben-gineering/aluext/README.md

 2. Open the desired .scad file with OpenSCAD
 3. Adjust parameters as needed for your specific application
 4. Render and export as STL for 3D printing

-## Deprecated Components

-Some older components have been moved to the deprecated folder.